What Age Should A Child Go To The Dentist?

 Tooth decay is the most common chronic disease of early childhood.
 According to Children’s Health Dental Project, It is a condition that is 2-3 times more common than asthma or obesity.
 Let’s talk about how to make sure your child is not one of the statistics.

 It is good to take your child with you to a dental appointment when they are still an infant.
 This allows them to become accustomed to the way the office looks and feels to help decrease their anxiety when it is their turn to visit the dentist.
-As a pediatric dentist’s office, ABC Children’s Dentistry offers “Baby & Me” check-ups and education for parents before the child’s first tooth erupts.
+As a pediatric dentist in San Diego, ABC Children’s Dentistry offers “Baby & Me” check-ups and education for parents before the child’s first tooth erupts.

 This visit is usually short and involves no treatment.
 It allows your child to meet the dentist in a non-threatening and friendly way.
 We want your child to look forward to coming to the dentist and not be afraid.